Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Introduction

 \section{Introduction}

-A distinguishing trait of transformers is their ability to perform `in-context' learning (ICL) \citep{brown2020gpt, dong2023survey, garg2023transformers} -- the ability to use context at inference time to adjust model behavior, without weight updates, to generalize to unseen input-output combinations.
-This ability enables the models to flexibly accommodate variations in language.
-For instance, a model is likely to memorize that the token \textit{green} is typically an adjective, but recognize that it is used as a noun in the sentence \textit{The child sat on the main green}.
-If queried to predict the part of speech (POS) of \textit{green}, a model using the in-weights strategy would likely incorrectly predict \textit{adjective}, while the in-context strategy would allow it to infer \textit{noun}.
+A fundamental trait of transformer language models (LMs) is their ability to integrate context to adjust model representations and behavior without weight updates.
+This ability enables emergent phenomenon such as `in-context' learning (ICL) \citep{brown2020gpt, dong2023survey, garg2023transformers}, and more generally allows models to flexibly accommodate variations in language.
+For instance, a model is likely to memorize that the token \textit{green} is typically used as an adjective, yet still recognize that it is used as a noun in the sentence \textit{The child sat on the main green} based on contextual information.

-Recent research has studied the tradeoff between ICL and in-weights learning (IWL) in transformers \citep{chan2022data, singh2023transient, reddy2023mechanistic, chan2022transformers}. \citet{chan2022data} found that language-like data distributional properties play a critical role in the emergence of ICL.
-Importantly, they found that ICL and IWL strategies often appear to be in opposition; only with a particular skew of the label distribution were they able to promote both strategies to co-occur in a model.
-With a similar setup, \citet{singh2023transient} found that ICL strategies smoothly decrease in strength across distributions; furthermore, while they found regularization mitigates ICL transience, they never arrive at a method that allows ICL and IWL to permanently co-exist in the same model.
-An ideal model would encode \textit{dual processes}: flexible, context-sensitive operations for out-of-distribution settings and memorized, static operations for ambiguous contexts or IID settings \citep{kahneman2011thinking, miller2000prefontral}.